-Lunchtime is staggered for pupils and takes place between 11.45am and 1.15pm.
-Pupils in Years 3 and 4 start their lunch at 11.45am and return to their afternoon sessions at 12.45pm.
-Pupils in Years 5 and 6 start their lunch at 12.15pm and return to their afternoon lessons at 1.15pm.
-The children can have a school meal, a packed lunch or be collected by an adult to have a home lunch.
+Lunchtime is staggered for pupils and takes place between 11.45am and 1.15pm (please note times have been changed to accommodate ‘bubbles’ – Y3/4 11.30-12.30, Y5 12-1pm and Y6 12.30-1.30pm.
+The children can have a school meal, a packed lunch or can be collected by an adult to have a home lunch.
 We have a team of dedicated Lunchtime staff who care for and supervise the children.

 School lunches are prepared and served on the premises by our kitchen staff.
-Our Autumn / Winter Menu 2018-19 is set in-line with the ERYC menus.
-Meals cost £2.30 per day and payment by cheque or cash should be sent in on a Monday for any meals required that week (cheques payable to WLP).
+Our Full Autumn & Winter 2021-22 Menu is set in-line with the ERYC menus.
+This also contains a full vegetarian and vegan offering.
+Meals cost £2.40 per day and payment by cheque or cash should be sent in on a Monday for any meals required that week (cheques payable to WLP).
 You can also pay for meals electronically by registering for a School Gateway account:

 - Enter the email address and mobile phone number we have on record for you and select the ‘Send PIN’ button